Coordinated Multi-Robot Shared Autonomy Based on Scheduling and Demonstrations: Discussion

 \subsection{Limitations \& Future Work}

-Our method inherits limitations from LfD and time warping, which means that the demonstrations need to be performed in a similar way.
+Our method inherits limitations from LfD and time warping, which requires similar demonstrations.
 To avoid these assumptions, we are interested in exploring a reward-based structure that can better generalize to heterogeneous demonstrations.
-We are also interested in scaling our technical methods from two robots to larger fleets and also exploring the practical considerations of controlling larger numbers of agents \cite{chen2014human}.
+We also desire to scale our technical methods to larger robot fleets, which requires a modified approach to the margin-checking algorithm presented in Algorithm \ref{alg:margin}, and explore the practical considerations of shared autonomy with larger numbers of agents \cite{chen2014human}.
 Finally, our preliminary evaluation presented only one example sanding task to highlight the benefits of the proposed method.
-In the future, we will conduct user studies and explore a range of tasks, including different tasks for each robot.
+In the future, we will conduct user studies to assess the empirical human error correction rates and the performance (i.e., accuracy and generalization) of our method across a range of tasks, including different tasks for each robot.